 1. Reduce everyday hassles.
 Daily stresses may seem minor, but they can be strong drivers of negative moods over the long haul of treatment.
 Get extra help for childcare (if you already have kids) or for housekeeping.
 Consider having groceries delivered — anything that makes life a little easier.
 You might view the cost as an investment in the treatment process.

 2. Lean on close friends.
 You need to confide in and support each other, but you need outside support as well.
-Dr. Hurley suggests that each partner confide in one or two trusted people outside the relationship.
+Dr. Hurley suggests that each partner confides in one or two trusted people outside the relationship.
 This helps relieve pressure for both partners.

 3. Set healthy boundaries with those who are nosy or invasive.
 Decide as a couple how much information you’re going to share, and with whom.
 Don’t feel pressure to disclose intimate details if you don’t want to — even to family members.